Analyzing Time Series Data

 On this page

-Time series data describe sequences of events, with each event labeled with a timestamp.
+Time-series data consists of sequences of events, where each event includes a timestamp.

 Ingesting Time Series Data